 Trust A Company With 10 Years Experience In Lead Paint Removal

-LEADERS IN LEAD PAINT REMOVAL IN CONNNECTICUT
+LEADERS IN LEAD PAINT REMOVAL IN CONNECTICUT

 Lead-based paint is a type of paint that contains lead as a pigment.
 It was commonly used in homes and buildings before its health risks were widely recognized.
 At the time, the use of lead in paint provided durability, color stability, and moisture resistance.
 Lead-based paint was particularly popular in the early to mid-20th century, before it was banned in 1978.